 The beauty of this event for RC jet pilots is the wide open space provided to set up a pit area.
 The beautiful airport runway is smooth and stretched out to offer you a comfortable and controlled environment to fly your pride and joy.
 And, of course, the New England atmosphere and countryside is like no other destination in the world.

 The main flight line is for high-power, full-range electric and turbine-powered jet aircraft.
 Only during the noon-time air show will propeller-driven aircraft be permitted to fly in that area.
 When the day is dawning or the sun is setting, calm conditions are great for ultra micro RC flying.
 If you have a micro-class jet or airplane, please take advantage of the ultra micro flight line setup for models of just that size.
 The ultra micro flight line is open all day from Thursday through Sunday.

 For your convenience, turbine fuel will be available on site.
-An on-site Horizon Hobby Service Center will also be available during the event.
 When you register as an RC participant, we can be better prepared to make your experience at Horizon Hobby Air Meet as enjoyable and successful as possible.

 Jet Pilot Benefits

 - Join renowned RC experts from around the world

 - Overnight secure storage available

 - Exclusive 100 x 2,500-foot paved runway with 1,500-foot ceiling

 - Main air show event Saturday and Sunday